LT-IntroToAI-SY2324/intro-to-python-nsnadkarni/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+Very easy to use and very intutive, I think a bit too easy that it gets a bit tedious.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+It is very similar to JavaScript, but uses block code instead of brackets.

 3. What are some things that you learned through this assignment?

+I learned about array splicing, but I already knew almost everything else.